 Leveraging Topology and Geometry in Machine Learning

 My research interests revolve around developing ways to exploit topology (shape) and geometry (structure) in different stages of a machine learning and/or data analysis pipeline.
-This involves:
+This involves:- Extracting signatures (features) for machine learning, analysis, and visualization.

 Learning with Complex Data